 Why does this matter?
 Well, if we knew the brain’s secret code for making an orgasm (in other words, the exact science behind what is happening then the brain), we could 1) define an orgasm chemically 2) test women with orgasm difficulty for low levels of those key chemicals and 3) try to “fix” their orgasms with drugs that behaved liked those chemicals.
 While there is ongoing work in these directions, the science is nowhere near that far along.
 And, perhaps, we don’t need it to be.

 If you are experiencing orgasm difficulty, there is no perfect science to clearly point to what is “wrong.”
 According to the American College of Obstetricians and Gynecologists (ACOG), the only way a doctor or nurse should be telling you that something is “wrong” with your sexual function in the first place is by taking an extensive sexual history interview.
 This interview should ask questions that get to the root of your sex life as a whole, your relationships, traumas, hopes and fears for your sexual function, orgasm function and more.
 And even if something about this interview is “abnormal” according to most of the population, it should never be called a problem unless it causes you personal distress or worry.

 Excited about embarking on your own orgasm-defining journey?
-To get started, you could explore some self-care resources to find ways to increase your pleasure, embark on a more intensive at-home program for orgasm growth (here is one example), or talk to your doctor.
-None of these resources will contain all of the answers, but they will likely have some tools for helping you along.
+To get started, you could explore some self-care resources to find ways to increase your pleasure, embark on a more intensive at-home program for orgasm growth (here is one example), or talk to your doctor (especially in the face of orgasm difficulty).
+None of these resources will contain all of the answers, but they will likely offer some tools for helping you along.
 Have fun.